ARCHER2-HPC/archer2-website/about/policies/project_account_closing.md

 A project manager can revoke your access accounts within their project at any time; locking, removing or re-owning the account as appropriate.

 You may give up access to an account and return it to the control of the project at any time.
-When a project is due to end, the PI will receive notification of the closure of the project and its accounts 3 months before the accounts are closed and cleaned.
+When a project is due to end, the PI will receive notification of the closure of the project and its accounts one month before the accounts are closed and cleaned.
 This includes all data stored on ARCHER2 and RDFaaS.

 Update Logs
 * 2020-05-05 Updated Policy
 * 2020-03-13 Copied from ARCHER and Updated for ARCHER2
 * 2023-09-01 Information updated to include the deletion of RDFaaS data when project is deleted from ARCHER2
+* 2023-04-03 Reduction of grace access period after project ends to one month